redbadger/crux/docs/src/rfcs/shipped-shell-handlers.md

 `URLSession`, an `OkHttpClient` with interceptors), put their key-value store somewhere specific, and sometimes replace a whole capability's implementation with one backed by a platform library.
-Each of those has to be one declaration away from the plain path, and the compiler has to point at what is missing.
+Each of those has to be one declaration away from the plain path.

 ## Goals

 - A capability crate can ship shell handlers for Swift, Kotlin, TypeScript and C#, versioned with the crate, so that regenerating types also brings the matching handler.
 - The core makes no decision about the shell.
-What is emitted, and what is wired, are both chosen by the app, and nothing is emitted for a capability the app did not ask for.
+What is emitted is chosen by the app, nothing is emitted for a capability the app did not ask for, and nothing generated calls the shipped code.
-- An app that adopts a shipped handler writes, per capability, one registration in type generation and one conformance with one property in its handler type.
-Its `EffectHandler` methods for that capability are supplied.
+- An app that adopts a shipped handler writes, per capability, one registration in type generation, one property, and one delegating line per operation.
+It writes none of the protocol rules.
-- Configuring a shipped handler, replacing one of its methods, and replacing it wholesale are each a single declaration in the app's handler type, and the three compose.
+- Configuring a shipped handler, replacing one of its methods, and replacing it wholesale are each ordinary code in the app's handler type.
 - Type generation stays independent of package registries and of BoltFFI.
 The shipped source compiles against the app's own generated types, in the same module.
-- Nothing changes for a shell that keeps implementing the methods itself, and a shell can stop using a shipped handler by deleting a conformance.
+- Nothing changes for a shell that keeps implementing the methods itself.

 ## Non-goals